Skip to content

 Appliances

-• Expected data: power state, operating state (ready/running/paused), current phase (wash/rinse/spin), progress (%), remaining time, energy consumption
+Appliance Read-only status display power state, operating state (ready/running/paused), current phase, progress (%), remaining time, energy used

 End-of-cycle notification